anitarau/simcol/README.md

 ## ⚙ Getting started

 Download the datasets from [Synapse](https://www.synapse.org/#!Synapse:syn28548633/wiki/617126).
 To visualize the data run visualize_3D_data.py with the updated path to the data.

+## 🌍 Submitting to the SimCol-to-3D MICCAI challenge

+If you are a registered participant and would like to submit your results, please use the `docker_templates` and follow the official submission guidelines.